 Many lost records or bankcards can be replaced by visiting your local bank branch.
 If your bank has been destroyed or no local branches are in operation, contact your bank's customer service department.
 Some customer service numbers for frequently used banks are listed below.
-If your bank is not listed below, the FDIC maintains a directory of contact information for FDIC-insured banks.
+If your bank is not listed below, the FDIC maintains a directory of contact information found at banks.data.fdic.gov/bankfind-suite/bankfind for FDIC-insured banks.
 To file a complaint against or your bank or for additional information, visit www.fdic.gov.